 - A. Applicability.
 Section 4.07.04 applies to uses in the Utilities use category that are provided or operated by Towns, VDOT, Loudoun Water, Public Utilities and Public Service Corporations.
 Exceptions.
 Section 4.07.04 does not apply to: - 1.
-Utility substations, Section 4.07.09; and - 2.
-Solar facilities (site-specific or utility scale), Section 4.07.06. - B. Site Size.
-The minimum lot area is 0.5 acre. - C. Landscaping/Buffering/Screening.
-All utility facilities require a minimum Buffer Type C. - D. Access Easements.
-Utilities may be accessed by private road. - E. Setbacks to Residential.
-Sewage Treatment Plant and Water Treatment Plant (Utility, Major) in the GI Zoning District must setback all structures 200 feet from any adjacent residentially zoned property. - F. TRC Outer Core.
-In the TRC Outer Core, the only Utility, Major use that is permitted by Special Exception is Utility Substation.
+Utility substations, see Section 4.07.09; and - 2.
+Solar facilities (site-specific or utility scale), see-Section 4.07.06. - B. Site Size.
+The minimum lot area is 0.5 acre. - C. Landscaping/Buffering/Screening.\All utility facilities (except for a municipal water well (defined as a major utility)) require a minimum Buffer Type C. - A.-A municipal water well (defined as a major utility) requires a minimum Buffer Type A if the well area includes other accessory structures.
+Side and rear buffers must be supplemented with an additional 2 evergreen trees per 100 linear feet. - D. Access Easements.
+Utilities may be accessed by private road.